-Lindsey Drury is a researcher, artist, and educator.
-She lives in Berlin where she works on performance history and digital research methods as a postdoc within the Cluster of Excellence “Temporal Communities: Doing Literature in a Global Perspective”.
-Her research has been funded by an Erasmus Mundus Fellowship, the German Academic Exchange Service / Federal Ministry of Education and Research (FUBright), and with a Graduate Research Fellowship (University of Utah).
+Lindsey Drury is an early modernist historian and performance studies scholar who works on critical/digital research approaches to colonial history and the ethnological archive.
+She holds a PhD from the Freie Universität Berlin and University of Kent-Canterbury and currently works as a Postdoc within Critical Dance Studies at the Freie Universität Berlin, where she researches, teaches, and organizes the Valeska Gert Visiting Professorship program.
+Her research has been funded by the Cluster of Excellence “Temporal Communities: Doing Literature in a Global Perspective”, an Erasmus Mundus Fellowship, an Irene H. Chayes Travel Grant, the German Academic Exchange Service / Federal Ministry of Education and Research (FUBright), and with a Graduate Research Fellowship (University of Utah).
 Her artistic practice has been supported by the Queens Art Fund, the Brooklyn Arts Council, and through residencies at Pioneer Works, the Brooklyn Arts Exchange, Gibney Dance, and Cora Dance in New York City.
 Drury’s performance works have been called “performance from an unknown civilization” (Hyperallergic), “compelling new performance” (Huffington Post), and as “staging the death of patriarchal modernism” (PAJ, MIT Press).

 EXC Temporal Communities, Freie Universität Berlin.